harvardinformatics/snakemake-workshop/develop/index.md

 ## Introduction

 Welcome to the second part of our Snakemake workshop!
 In this section, we will learn how to begin creating a Snakemake workflow from a series of shell scripts.
 We will learn about what types of workflows might benefit from being converted to Snakemake, how to go from a series of shell scripts to a pipeline, and how to make a pipeline configurable so that it can be used with different datasets.
+Keep in mind that this session is designed to give you a taste of developing Snakemake workflows, and uses a very simple example.
+If you want assistance with turning your own workflow into a Snakemake workflow, please reach out to us for help!

 ## What workflows are suitable for Snakemake?